Rafael Correa: Post-presidency

 Moreno's government made three separate requests to Interpol to arrest Correa.
 Interpol rejected each request on human rights grounds.

 Arrest of Julian Assange

 Correa maintained his support for Australian activist Julian Assange throughout his post-presidential life.
 On 11 April 2019, Rafael Correa's successor withdrew Assange's asylum and invited Scotland Yard into its embassy to arrest Assange.
-In response Correa called Moreno a traitor and said "Moreno is a corrupt man, but what he has done is a crime that humanity will never forget".
+In response Correa called Moreno a traitor and said, "Moreno is a corrupt man, but what he has done is a crime that humanity will never forget".
 Correa's Facebook account, which had more than 1.5 million followers, was blocked on 11 April 2019 for disclosing personal data.
 Correa had been using his Facebook account since March to publish details of the "INA Papers" case involving a company linked to Lenin Moreno's family.

+On 9 October 2024, the U.S. State Department banned Rafael Correa from entering the United States on accusations of corruption.

 Controversy

 Relationship with the media

 Correa was highly critical of the Ecuadorian press.
 Accusing the press of lying and slandering him, he proposed a law that would ban those working in the financial sector from financing media outlets.
 Paraphrasing Tony Blair, he stated that the Ecuadorian press acted as "a group of wild beasts".
 He has also regularly criticized it as "...mediocre, incompetent, inaccurate, lying and is a part of the structure of corruption and accomplice of the national disaster."
 The US State Department noted "There is more than a grain of truth in Correa's observation that the Ecuadorian media play a political role, in this case the role of the opposition", further adding that the news outlets are owned by wealthy elites who see his economic reforms as a threat to their own position.

 Correa has criticized several newspapers as El Universo, El Comercio, Diario Hoy, Diario Expreso, La Hora, calling them "news mafias" for criticising the ruling of the Electoral Tribunal depriving 57 opposition legislators of their seats in Congress.
 Correa argued that the press had remained silent about the holdups that had occurred in state-owned enterprises like Pacifictel and the Ecuadorian Customs Administration (CAE).

 On 10 May 2007, Correa filed a lawsuit against Francisco Vivanco Riofrío of the board of directors of the Quito-based La Hora newspaper, over an editorial published in the paper on 9 March.
 The editorial, titled "Official Vandalism", said that Correa intended to rule Ecuador "with turmoil, rocks and sticks".
 It described the president's behavior as "shameful."
 Correa's suit is based on Article 230 of the country's penal code that sets prison penalties of up to two years for contempt, expressed in "threats or libel that would offend the president."